RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONSTANT:
     ``CONFIGURE_APPLICATION_NEEDS_WATCHDOG_DRIVER``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    ``CONFIGURE_APPLICATION_NEEDS_WATCHDOG_DRIVER`` is defined if the
-    application wishes to include the Watchdog Driver.
+    In case this configuration option is defined, then the Watchdog Driver is initialized during system initialization.

 NOTES:
     Most BSPs do not include support for a watchdog device driver.
 This is